egeozgul/humanoid-locomotion-isaaclab/README.md

 | Velocity tracking error | 0.33 m/s | **0.24 m/s** |
 | Episode survival | 84% | **99.26%** |

-The H1 policy achieves significantly higher reward and lower fall rate than the Anymal C baseline.
-This is largely due to the H1 config having a richer reward function (14 terms vs 11) including a large termination penalty (-200), feet slide penalty, and joint deviation terms that collectively produce more stable and efficient locomotion.
-The quadruped reaches a slightly higher terrain curriculum level (5.98 vs 5.76), consistent with the inherent stability advantage of four-legged locomotion.
+The H1 policy achieves significantly higher reward and a much lower fall rate than the Anymal C baseline.
+The H1 config adds a termination penalty (-200), feet slide penalty, and joint deviation terms on top of the standard reward base that Anymal C uses unmodified — the termination penalty in particular likely drives most of the fall rate improvement.
+Since morphology also differs between the two robots, this isn't a fully controlled comparison, so the relative contribution of reward design versus inherent bipedal vs quadrupedal stability can't be fully disentangled.
+The quadruped does reach a slightly higher terrain curriculum level (5.98 vs 5.76), consistent with the wider support polygon a four-legged stance provides.

 ---